darioblanco/gitops/README.md

 }
 ```

-Bootstrap Flux on production by setting the context and path to your production cluster:
+Bootstrap Flux on production by setting the context and path to your production cluster
+(use `kind-production` in the context flag if running a cluster locally with kind):

 ```sh
 flux bootstrap github \